 B session offers an opportunity to take a step back and put these technical skills into context.
 The Program Evaluation (Restricted Elective) course introduces students to the broad field of evaluation including professional standards and practices specific to the discipline.
-The community analytics practicum (CPP 529) is designed as an opportunity to review and extend data programming skills by applying the methods toward a real-world problem (modeling neighborhood change over a 10-year time horizon).
+The Data Analytics Practicum (PAF 516) is designed as an opportunity to review and extend data programming skills by applying the methods toward a real-world problem (modeling neighborhood change over a 10-year time horizon).
 You will be introduced to census data and GIS packages in R.

-Applied Project - CPP 593 Information
+Applied Project - PAF 593 Information